Mega Auto Finance logo

 Mega Auto Finance provides automotive financing solutions exclusively through its dealer network.
 The company does not lend directly to consumers; instead, it purchases installment contracts that dealers originate.
 They offer financing programs specifically designed for the non-prime and sub-prime credit spectrum, targeting customers who may not qualify for traditional bank financing.
 The company emphasizes real-time manual underwriting of every application submitted by dealers in their network, aiming to find affordable programs tailored to individual applicant circumstances.

 The company distinguishes itself through several operational commitments: manual underwriting rather than automated decisioning, real-time application review, strict due diligence including direct verification of consumer information, and emphasis on ethical business practices.
 Their stated values include honesty, excellence, passion, innovation, confidence, and respect.
-They position themselves as a trusted partner to both their dealer network and customers throughout the car buying and financing experience.
+They position themselves as a reported partner to both their dealer network and customers throughout the car buying and financing experience.

 Mega Auto Finance serves a legitimate market function in providing credit access to subprime auto buyers through dealer partnerships.
 However, as a subprime lender, customers should expect higher interest rates and stricter contract terms typical of this lending category.
 The company's focus on California dealerships and B2B relationships (with dealers rather than direct consumer lending) means consumers cannot apply directly.
 Prospective borrowers must work through participating dealerships.